jasonwilkens/portfolio/README.md

 Type
 ----
-I used [Google Fonts](https://fonts.google.com/) (Playfair Display and Yantramanav) for my typefaces, and the fluid type pattern described [here](https://www.smashingmagazine.com/2016/05/fluid-typography/) to make the type responsive.
+I used [Google Fonts](https://fonts.google.com/) (Teko and Yantramanav) for my typefaces, and the fluid type pattern described [here](https://www.smashingmagazine.com/2016/05/fluid-typography/) to make the type responsive.

 Color
 -----